The Princess Royal

 The guard consisted of a detachment of the Buffs under the Command of Lieut.
 Howard of 59th regiment and Ensign Grant of the 3rd regiment.
-Other ships bringing detachments of the 3rd regiment included Guildford
+Ships bringing detachments of the 3rd regiment included Guildford

 The Sydney Gazette reported the prisoners as having landed on Thursday 13th March when they were inspected by Governor Brisbane in the forenoon.

-In the Colonial Secretary's Correspondence there is a list of 72 men who were assigned to various settlers and government service at Parramatta, Liverpool, Airds, Brigelly, Windsor, Minto, Emu Plains and Bathurst.
+In the Colonial Secretary's Correspondence there is a list of 72 men who were assigned to various settlers and government service at Parramatta, Liverpool, Airds, Bringelly, Windsor, Minto, Emu Plains and Bathurst.

 1).
 An interesting Court-martial later took place in Chatham in 1826.
 The Princess Royal under Captain Sherwood, was on the voyage from Madras to England in 1825 with troops when an altercation took place between Agent for the transport Lieutenant Thomas Hewett R.N. and Major Browne commander of the Guard regarding the sailing of the vessel.
 Select here to read more about the court-martial.